FilKONtario: Outreach

 The FilKONtario Concom (convention organizing committee) has twice produced the filk track at a Worldcon: At Torcon 3, 2003, Toronto, ON and at Anticipation, 2009, Montreal PQ.

 In preparation for Anticipation, two of the concom developed a multi-media presentation called "From the Earth to the Moon: a celebration of manned space flight".
 This presentation included PowerPoint, live narration and live music, with many members of the concom and filkers who were present at the con.
 It was the keynote filk track item for Anticipation.

 Since then the concom has staged "From the Earth to the Moon", four more times: FilKONtario 2010, a meeting of the USS Hudson Bay (a local science fiction fan club) June, 2010; SFContario, November, 2010; and ConFusion, January, 2011.
 The latter three were by specific invitation of the organizing group.

 In addition a similar performance focusing on both manned and unmanned space exploration was performed at the invitation of the University of Toronto's Astronomy and Space Exploration Society presentation on 26 September 2009 as an opening act for keynote speaker Dr. David Charbonneau.

+Upcoming convention

+The next FilkONtario convention will take place at Monte Carlo Inn & Suites Downtown Markham, Ontario April 17-19, 2026.